Please direct any questions not covered to the Editor-in-Chief, Sabrah Alajmi at email@example.com.

 Submissions are to be made via email.
 Actually, an electronic version is required to distribute to the editors and back to you for corrections.
 The text should be in a word document containing the title page, author, contact information (email and phone), 120 word or less abstract, manuscript body, and finally references.
 Please provide all of this in ONE DOCUMENT.
 Faculty checklist should be filled out and submitted along with paper.
 If your paper required IRB approval, please include approval # or paperwork.
 All graphics and should be high resolution to ensure quality printing and should appear in the document where appropriate.

 Yes.
 In fact, most papers do.
 The co-authors may be fellow undergraduates, graduate students, or a faculty member or mentor.

-The deadline for the next volume was determined by the end of the Fall 2017 semester, and is February 1, 2018.
+The deadline for the next volume was determined by the end of the Fall semester, and is the first Friday in February.
 You can submit your research at any time before the deadline, and are encouraged to do so.

 Accommodations may be made for late submissions, but usually only by a few days.
 Once the manuscript has been sent to the printers, we cannot change it.
 If you would like to submit your paper after the deadline, please contact the editor in advance so that we can get it included in time.

 The URJ aims to publish the best of undergraduate research in each Issue.
 It is expected that the article should convey the subject matter as clearly as possible and keep terminology to a minimum.
 The editors read each submission first for both substance and clarity.
 We ask if the paper poses a research question that is investigated with both data and argument.
 We see if the author arrives at valid conclusions given the data and evidence presented.

 For a statement of expectations on each piece of a research paper, see the suggestions for the submission of a research paper page.
 Research papers are evaluated specifically according these criteria.